 If you are shipping a package with a retail value exceeding this amount, please select a DDU postage option.

-A failure to provide an IOSS number may result in additional customs fees such as your customer paying the VAT for their shipment twice.
+A failure to provide an IOSS, VOEC, or VAT number may result in additional customs fees such as your customer paying the VAT for their shipment twice.
 It can also result in delays and the potential for non-delivery meaning your shipment may either be returned to sender or destroyed.